Skip to content

 23. Maps of forest management units (FMUs)?

-The company publishes a geo-referenced static map of its FMU in its FSC FM/CoC audit report.
+The company reports a static map with coordinates in its FSC FM/CoC audit report.

 • Y